bretdavidson/shallow-dive-deep-learning-c4lse/slides.md

 Now lets look at this new catalog application.
 I'm going to ingest this video and only give it a title and author.

+So what is happening here?
+When I uploaded the video, in the background, the audio was extracted automatically and it was run through a speech to text model.
+The full text is being indexed into Solr.

 Remember what Danny was talking about in the video?
 Harrelson Hall?
 Let's try searching for that.
 He also mentioned he used to be a physics major right?
 Let's try that one too.
 He said that he ended up a liberal arts major though.
 You can see where I'm going with this.

-So what happened here?
-When I uploaded the video, in the background, the audio was extracted automatically and it was run through a speech to text model.
-In this example the full text itself was indexed so that we were able to search for terms that appear in there.

-But now that we have a textual transcription, imagine what else we can do.
+Now that we have a textual transcription, imagine what else we can do.
 We can definitely provide it directly to users and automatically enable captioning on the video.
 We can do further analysis on that text, and generate recommendations for appropriate subject headings, or at least get the key terms or create a summary in an automated way.

-This was using the Google Speech API.
-We chose to use that because it does a way better job that a model we ran locally could do, and speech to text is a fairly generic problem, so we have no reason to customize it.

 ---
 # Newspapers